The eCommerce Agreement’s Business Benefits

 Freer movement of data across SEA borders and less red tape when expanding eCommerce operations in SEA: The agreement aims to ensure companies and consumers can easily access and move data across borders, removing the need to have expensive data centres in each target ASEAN market.

-Currently, some ASEAN countries have put varying barriers to the free flow of data, usually for national security or privacy purposes.
-For instance, in Malaysia personal data cannot be transferred out of the country without approval from the government.
-In Indonesia, companies that provide internet services directly to consumers must locate their data centers within Indonesia.
+Currently, some ASEAN countries have put varying barriers6 to the free flow of data, usually for national security or privacy purposes.
+For instance, in Malaysia7 personal data cannot be transferred out of the country without approval from the government.
+In Indonesia8, companies that provide internet services directly to consumers must locate their data centers within Indonesia.
 ASEAN could likely create harmonised data privacy legislation and cooperate to develop regulations that help bring down barriers to data movement in the region.
 This will help facilitate the free flow of information and data that can drive the internet and digital economy.